Skip to main content

 1. Complete inspections.

-Diesel technicians conduct annual inspections on diesel-powered vehicles, according to manufacturer and company guidelines, to ensure equipment is operating at full performance.
+Diesel technician duties include annual inspections on diesel-powered vehicles, according to manufacturer and company guidelines, to ensure they are operating at full performance.

 2. Do preventative maintenance.